Kiowa City Council approves budget

 The council did their research and held a special meeting Monday night and approved the CMB license.
 At that special meeting the council decided to pass on a used sewer truck they were considering purchasing.

 Regarding the Arctic Blast bill, Demel said the city has collected about $58,000 of what they owe.
 The bill was $133,000.
 Demel will give monthly reports.

-Randy Robbins approached the council with a request that he be considered for the city spraying job.
+Randy Robbins approached the council, saying he wants to be considered for the city spraying job.

-Police Chief Travis Peterson gave his report, which included his recovery of a stolen pickup owned by Tom Farney.
+Police Chief Travis Peterson gave his report that included him recovering a stolen pickup owned by Tom Farney.
 He reported that two cars were broken into and there was an attempt to break into a shed.